yarnpkg/website/en/docs/cli/install.md

 more information, see
 [the `yarn add` documentation]({{url_base}}/docs/cli/add).

+Running `yarn` with no command will run `yarn install`, passing through any provided flags.

 ##### `yarn install` <a class="toc" id="toc-yarn-install" href="#toc-yarn-install"></a>

 Install all the dependencies listed within `package.json` in the local